MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 Use a name-value pair to enable the new PDF reader for the application.
 Set the name to the Application User Model ID or the executable file name.
 You can use the "*" wildcard as value name to apply to all applications.
 Set the Value to true to enable the new reader or set it to false to use the existing one.

-If you enable this policy for the specified WebView2 applications, they will use the new Adobe Acrobat powered PDF reader to open all PDF files.
+If you enable this policy for the specified WebView2 applications, they'll use the new Adobe Acrobat powered PDF reader to open all PDF files.

-If you disable the policy for the specified WebView2 applications or don't configure it, they will use the existing PDF reader to open all PDF files.
+If you disable the policy for the specified WebView2 applications or don't configure it, they'll use the existing PDF reader to open all PDF files.

   #### Supported features: